-- Retainer-only cash compensation with no fees for attending meetings that is an expected part of board service. - Additional retainers for special roles such as Board Chair, Lead Director and committee chairs to recognize their incremental time and effort. - Significant portion of total compensation in full-value equity shares, for alignment with shareholders, where annual grants are based on a competitive fixed-value formula and immediate vesting to avoid director entrenchment. - Meaningful stock ownership requirements of five times the annual cash retainer.

-- Flexible voluntary deferral provisions and no material benefits or perquisites. - Our 2016 Equity Incentive Plan, approved by shareholders at the 2016 annual meeting, includes a \$500,000 annual compensation limit on all forms of compensation for non-employee directors other than the chairman and vice chairman of our Board of Directors.
+- Additional retainers for special roles such as Board Chair, Lead Director and committee chairs to recognize their incremental time and effort. - Significant portion of total compensation in full-value equity shares, for alignment with stockholders, where annual grants are based on a competitive fixed-value formula and immediate vesting to avoid director entrenchment. - Meaningful stock ownership requirements of five times the annual cash retainer. - Flexible voluntary deferral provisions and no material benefits or perquisites. - Our 2016 Equity Incentive Plan, approved by stockholders at the 2016 annual meeting, includes a \$500,000 annual compensation limit on all forms of compensation for non-employee directors other than the chairman and vice chairman of our Board of Directors.

 In August of each year, our Compensation Committee reviews the compensation of our non-employee directors.
-In 2017, our Compensation Committee engaged FW Cook to conduct a study of compensation paid to non-employee directors of comparable public companies.
+In 2018, our Compensation Committee engaged FW Cook to conduct a study of compensation paid to non-employee directors of comparable public companies.
 The comparable companies were the same lodging REITs as were used in competitive comparisons of executive compensation (see Compensation Discussion and Analysis - Use of Competitive Sets).
-This review indicated that our director compensation program was near the median of the peer group and the annual compensation was unchanged.
+This review indicated that our director compensation program was below the median of the peer group and FW Cook recommended that the annual compensation be modified to increase the annual retainer by \$5,000, effective at the beginning of the third quarter of 2018, and increase the annual stock award by \$5,000, effective for the equity grant in 2019.